tinacms/tinacms-site/content/docs/gatsby/markdown.md

 ]
 ```

-This option will provide an empty string if no value exists, so the frontmatter key/value pair will not get fully deleted.
+This option will provide an empty string if no value exists, so the frontmatter key/value pair will not get fully deleted from the source file.

 ### Option 2